-I received an AB in Statistics from Harvard University in 2016.
-Before returning to academia, I worked for a time as a data scientist at Civis Analytics, consulting for political campaigns, nonprofits, and tech companies.
+Before graduate school, I received an AB in Statistics from Harvard University and worked as a data scientist at Civis Analytics, where I consulted for political campaigns, nonprofits, and tech companies.

 Job Market Paper